 The Thakhek Loop is one of those must-do motorbike journeys in Asia.
-I’ve personally motorbiked across Vietnam, around northern Thailand, and the northern half of Laos.
+I’ve personally motorbiked across Vietnam, around northern Thailand, and the northern half of Laos from Luang Prabang up to the Chinese border.
 Riding a motorbike in Asia is a great way to get off the tourist trail and experience the authentic lifestyle.

 Southern Laos remains uncharted territory for me, so here writes Pete Vrouvas of TheOnlyPete.com about his trip along the Thakhek Motorbike Loop.
 His trip shows how wrong things can go while traveling, but still have a good time.